Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzureRmVMBootDiagnostics.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group of the virtual machine.
+Specifies the name of the resource group of the Storage Account.

 ```yaml
 Type: System.String